Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/reading-signed-text/essay.md

 The key point is not that signed language lacks syntax.

 The key point is that written signed language may not externalize syntax in exactly the same way alphabetic print often does.

+Sign-language linguistics already treats spatial grammar, reference, classifier constructions, role shift, and viewpoint as structured linguistic phenomena; the reading question is how those structures are preserved, conventionalized, or redistributed when signing becomes durable text.

 That is a research problem, not a reason to dismiss the writing.